Immigration Process At Castle Garden (1871)

 The Labor Exchange -- Interior View of the Office at Castle Garden, New York.
 Sketed by Stanley Fox.
 Harper's Weekly, 15 August 1868.
 GGA Image ID # 14805c4868

-Each immigrant on arriving is requested to enter his or her name, ship, date of arrival, and character of employment; while every employer is required to enter his or her name, residence, recommendations, references, and description of labor wanted.
+When arriving, each immigrant is requested to enter his or her name, ship, date of arrival, and character of employment, while every employer is required to enter his or her name, residence, recommendations, references, and description of labor wanted.

-Such is the Commissioner's account.
-A few words from a pamphlet by a Scotch farmer give an immigrant's impressions.
+The Commissioner's account is similar.
+A few words from a pamphlet by a Scotch farmer give an immigrant's impression.

 Impressions from Immigrants